martinh755/CMS_Server_API_Call/README.md

 Clone this repo
 gitclone https://github.com/martinh755/CMS_Server_API_Call.git

-THis a repository for my CMS API call scripts
+This a repository for my CMS API call scripts

 There are a number of scripts here to allow an API call to log into Cisco meeting server and poll the API for status.